vvaidy/Qo-DL/README.md

 - tracktotal
 - year

-The tracktotal field won't be written to mp3s, instead, the track total will be written to the track field.
+The tracktotal field won't be written to mp3s.
+Instead, the track total will be written to the track field.
 Ex: (current_track)/(total_tracks)

 Misc:
 - If a digital booklet is available, it will be downloaded and put in its respective album folder.